-When people think of Greek history, they tend to skip more or less directly from the conquests of Alexander the Great to the rise of the Roman empire.
+When people think of the ancient history of the Western world, they tend to skip more or less directly from the conquests of Alexander the Great to the rise of the Roman empire.
 The two centuries in between are hastily passed over, a time of little significance so far as the advance of civilization is concerned – or so they think.
 They are wrong.

 Alexander, king of Macedon, invaded the Persian empire in 334 BCE with an army composed of troops from all over Macedonia and Greece.
 Ten years later he had completed the conquest of this empire, and more; he had even brought parts of India under his rule.

 After Alexander’s untimely death in 323 BCE, his empire immediately began to fall apart as his generals fought each other for supremacy.
 By 300 BCE, the empire had broken into three main pieces, each under one of Alexander’s generals.
 Macedonia was under Antigonus; a vast territory stretching from Asia Minor to India had fallen to Seleucus; and Egypt was the fief of Ptolemy.
 These three generals founded major kingdoms which would be ruled by their descendants for several generations.
 Around and between them, smaller kingdoms were ruled by other dynasties, and many of the old Greek cities had regained their independence (in theory at least).

 At its height, the Hellenistic world comprised the modern countries of Greece, Albania, Macedonia, Southern Italy including Sicily, southern France and south-eastern Spain, southern Ukraine,Turkey, Armenia, Azerbaijan, Syria, Lebanon, Israel, Jordan, Egypt, eastern Libya, Iraq, Iran, Afghanistan, much of Pakistan, plus a large slice of central Asia.